What Is Supplemental Pay and How to Calculate Its Tax Rate

-- Amount of employee’s supplemental wages exceeds $1 million per calendar year, in total
+- The amount of employee’s supplemental wages exceeds $1 million per calendar year, in total

-- Amount of employee’s supplemental pay is equal to or less than $1 million per calendar year, in total.
+- The amount of employee’s supplemental pay is equal to or less than $1 million per calendar year, in total.

 Depending on which category an employee’s supplemental income falls under, employers need to apply different withholding rates.